Asymptotic multiplicities and Monge-Amp\`ere masses (with an appendix by S\'ebastien Boucksom): Plurisubharmonic singularities

 \end{remark1}

 \begin{remark1} For psh functions $u$ and $v$, it is customary to refer to the relation $u \ge v + O(1)$ as $u$ being `less singular' than $v$ following \cite{D11}.
 While this is very useful terminology, one should keep in mind that when $u \ge C \log \abs{z} + O(1)$, it will be typically the case that the singularities of $u$ are still extremely complicated and not at all `simpler' in any way than those of $C \log \abs{z}$.
-In particular, $u$ need not have analytic singularities (thus no `resolution of singularities').
+In particular, $u$ need not have analytic singularities. \end{remark1}